On Approximability of Steiner Tree in $\ell_p$-metrics: Abstract

-In the Continuous Steiner Tree problem (\cst), we are given as input a set of points (called \emph{terminals}) in a metric space and ask for the minimum-cost tree connecting them.
-Additional points (called \emph{Steiner points}) from the metric space can be introduced as nodes in the solution.
-In the Discrete Steiner Tree problem (\dst), we are given in addition to the terminals, a set of facilities, and any solution tree connecting the terminals can only contain the Steiner points from this set of facilities.
-Trevisan [SICOMP'00] showed that \cst and \dst are \apx-hard when the input lies in the $\ell_1$-metric (and Hamming metric).
-Chleb\'ik and Chleb\'ikov\'a [TCS'08] showed that \dst is \np-hard to approximate to factor of $96/95\approx 1.01$ in the graph metric (and consequently $\ell_\infty$-metric).
-Prior to this work, it was unclear if \cst and \dst are \apx-hard in essentially every other popular metric!
-In this work, we prove that \dst is \apx-hard in every $\ell_p$-metric.
-We also prove that \cst is \apx-hard in the $\ell_{\infty}$-metric.
-Finally, we relate \cst and \dst, showing a general reduction from \cst to \dst in $\ell_p$-metrics.
-As an immediate consequence, this yields a $1.39$-approximation polynomial time algorithm for \cst in $\ell_p$-metrics.
 It is known that the \apx-hardness of \dst in $\ell_0,\ell_1$, and $\ell_\infty$-metrics can be obtained from the {\apx-hardness} of covering problems (with additional structure).
 Our main conceptual insight is that for certain ranges of $p$ (such as $p=2$), the soundness guarantees of covering problems might be insufficient to show that \dst in the $\ell_p$-metric is \apx-hard, but the soundness guarantees of a packing problem (with requisite additional structure) is enough.
 Equipped with this insight, we are then able to embed set systems into every $\ell_p$-metric, and, depending on the value of $p$, our soundness analysis of the corresponding \dst instance in the $\ell_p$-metric will use either the packing property or the covering property (or both) of the set system in the soundness case.

 Due to the discrete structure of the Hamming space, the \apx-hardness of \cst in the $\ell_0$ and $\ell_1$ metrics follow from similar methods.
 However, these techniques do not extend to \cst in other $\ell_p$-metrics.
 To show \apx-hardness of \cst in the $\ell_{\infty}$-metric, we instead rely on the robust hardness guarantees of graph coloring problems.
 Concretely, we present a reduction from a graph $G$ on $n$ vertices to a point-set $P$ in the $\ell_\infty$-metric space, where the cost of the optimal Steiner tree of $P$ is exactly $\frac{n+\chi(G)}{2}$, where $\chi(G)$ is the chromatic number of $G$.